NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 		holder hs[40];
 	};

 This works because of standard layout rules.
 Or rather, because `data3` is *not* standard layout.
 Because of that, `data3::holder` and `data::h2` must have distinct addresses.
-And therefore, their stateless subobjects will as well.
+And therefore, their zero_sized subobjects will as well.

 This does forbid many cases that theoretically could work.
-It may be possible to come up with more complex forms of this rule that allow stateless subobjects to be used in more places.
+It may be possible to come up with more complex forms of this rule that allow zero sized subobjects to be used in more places.
 But with added complexity comes the chance to get something wrong.

+### Once more with complexity

+This is a more complex definition of the rule that would permit users more valid cases.

+Let us define the concept of a "potentially aliasing subobject."
+A subobject is potentially aliasing if the address of that subobject *might* alias with the containing object itself.
+This requires casting a wide net, since implementations are explicitly allowed to vary.
+For some type `T`, the subobjects which are potentially aliasing are:

+* If `T` is a union, then all of its NSDMs
+* If `T` is not a union,
+	* All zero sized NSDMs
+	* All (non-virtual?) base class subobjects
+	* The first non-zero sized NSDM of each access class.
+If the first such member is an array, then only the first array element is considered

+This rule applies recursively.
+For each subobject, its potentially aliasing subobjects are added to the list.

+A type violates the unique identity rule if there is a potentially aliasing subobject declared `zero_sized`, who's type is *not* declared `stateless`, and there is another potentially aliasing subobject of the same type (whether declared `zero_sized` or not).

+This permits the following case, which was illegal under the first definition:

+	struct data2
+	{
+		holder h1;
+		empty e2;
+	};

+This is now legal because `e2` is not potentially aliasing and therefore will not be considered.
+However, if it `empty` had been a base class or `e2` was declared stateless, then it would violate the rule.

+Consider these:

+	struct data4a : holder
+	{
+		holder h1;
+		empty e2;
+	};

+	struct data4b : holder
+	{
+		empty e2;
+		holder h1;
+	};

+Neither of these are legal.
+The base class `holder` has a zero sized `empty` NSDM.
+So whether `holder` or `empty` is first, there is a potential alias with the base class.

+Note that C++'s general forbearance of aliasing with the same type prevents `data4a` from being a genuine case of aliasing.
+Even though `holder` is an empty class, `data4a` isn't standard layout because the base class is the same type as the first NSDM.
+So the standard requires that the base class and the first member have different addresses.
+Thus, the two zero sized members of each cannot alias.
+So this is a false positive.

 # Design rationale

-A number of restrictions on the use of stateless types come from implementation restrictions or the needs of basic C++ assumptions about types.
+A number of restrictions on the use of zero sized subobjects come from implementation restrictions or the needs of basic C++ assumptions about types.
 This section goes into detail about some of the rationales for the design decisions, as well as alternatives that were discarded.

 ## Memory locations

-In C++ as it currently stands, every object needs to have a memory location.
-And in most cases two separate objects of unrelated types cannot have the *same* memory location.

-Stateless subobojects effectively have to be able to break this rule.
-The memory location of a stateless subobject is more or less irrelevant.
-Since the type is stateless, there is no independent state to access.
-So one instance is functionally no different from another (pursuant to the [unique identity rule](#identity)).

-As such, the general idea is that a stateless subobject could have any address within the storage of the object which contains it.
-This means that a stateless subobject can have the same address as any other subobject in its containing object's type.
-The standard has rules for zero-sized subobjects ([intro.object]/5-6).
-At present, only base classes can qualify ([class]/4), but we can build on the existing infrastructure for stateless subobjects.
+C++'s object model already permits the concept of zero sized subobjects ([intro.object]/5-6).
+At present, these are only applied to base classes ([class]/4), and only *required* under standard layout rules ([class]/7).
+Such zero sized subobjects are permitted to have the same address as their containing object.

+We simply want to piggy-back off of these rules.
+However, this my cause problems with strict aliasing rules, as we would have two unrelated types which have the same address (two of the same type with the same address is covered under the [unique identity rule](#identity)).

+So we might need an alteration to [basic.lval]/10 to permit zero sized subobjects to work.
+It would be an added exemption to the list of exemptions there.

-This is not really an implementation problem, since stateless subobojects by their very nature have no state to access.
-As such, the specific address of their `this` pointer is irrelevant.
-What we need, standard-wise, is to modify the rules for accessing objects and aliasing to allow a stateless subobject to have the same address as *any* other object.
-Because stateless objects have no value to access, we may not even need to change [basic.lval]/10.
+I do not believe that this is an implementation problem, since zero sized subobojects by their very nature have no state to access.
+As such, the specific address of their `this` pointer is irrelevant (again, pursuant to unique identity).

-The address of a stateless subobject can be any address within the storage of the object that contains it.
-The standard need not specify exactly which address.
+Given that the address of a zero sized subobject could be any valid address within the object, should we declare that the address is the address of its containing object?
+This would match with the address for zero sized base class subobjects.

 Implementation-wise, the difficulty will be in changing how types are laid out.
-That is, modifying ABIs to allow member subobjects that have no size and enforcing EBO even when it might otherwise have been forbidden.
+That is, modifying ABIs to allow member subobjects that have no size and enforcing EBO even when it might otherwise have not been performed.

-The behavior of the *user* converting pointers/references between two unrelated stateless subobjects should still be undefined.
-We just need rules to allow stateless subobjects to be assigned a memory location at the discretion of the compiler, which may not be unique from other unrelated objects.
+The behavior of the *user* converting pointers/references between two unrelated zero sized subobjects should still be undefined.

-## Stateless arrays
+## Arrays of zero sized objects

-This design expressly forbids the declaration of stateless member subobjects that are arrayed.
+This design expressly forbids the declaration of zero sized member subobjects that are arrayed.
 The reason for this has to do with pointer arithmetic.

 In C++, the following should be perfectly valid for any type `T`, regarldess of where the array of `T` is declared: